|

 10. 5 minutes a day

 This is something that Jake and I tried during the pandemic.
 It’s not an original idea by any means, but I don’t remember who I learned it from (maybe Jordan Page?
 Or The Minimalist Mom?
 I’m not sure).
 The idea is that you spend 5 minutes a day cuddled up with each other and talking about your day or whatever.
-When Jake would get home, he would go straight into the shower (because pandemic), then before I started dinner we would take 5 minutes to sit and talk.
+When Jake would get home, he would go straight into the shower (because pandemic), then before I started dinner, we would take 5 minutes to sit and talk.
 It was a wonderful way to reconnect after being away from each other all day.
-We eventually made it into a 15 minute timeframe, but recently have been so busy with life that we haven’t made time for it.
+We eventually made it into a 15 minute timeframe, and the short time frame was a sure way to make married life easier.

 11. A sense of humor